Vintageinfo – All About Vintage Lighting

 Pfäffle Leuchten

-In 1909 Robert Pfäffle founded an office for electrical engineering and wholesale for electrical consumer goods in Villingen-Schwenningen, Germany.
-The town is near the Austrian border on the eastern edge of the Black Forest.
+In 1909, Robert Pfäffle founded an office for electrical engineering and wholesale electrical consumer goods in Villingen-Schwenningen, Germany.
+The town is located near the eastern edge of the Black Forest, close to the Austrian border.

-After the insolvency proceedings were opened in 1984, the cancellation took place in the commercial register in 1986.
+Following insolvency proceedings in 1984, the company was officially removed from the commercial register in 1986.

-1960s Erpees Bedside Table Lamp - Other Version
+1960s ERPEES Bedside Table Lamp – Company Labels